jeannie2/family-quiz-game/README.md

 #  Family Quiz Game

-Simple quiz game text-to-speech and speech-to-text
+Simple quiz game using text-to-speech and speech-to-text

 ## Technologies
 This project is created using HTML, CSS, JavaScript